abse/js-algorithms/README.md

 # js-algorithms
-Some examples in JS from the Systems Degree
+Some examples in JS from Computer Systems Degree